redacted24/poker/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 The poker playground is a website designed to familiarize the user's understanding of poker and the some common poker AIs.
-Site link:
+Website is currently hosted by a Google Cloud VM.
+Site link: [http://35.199.11.69:5173/](http://35.199.11.69:5173/)
 <p align="right">(<a href="#readme-top">back to top</a>)</p>